dataloop-ai-apps/data-split/README.md

 - **Node Name:** Display name on the canvas.
 - **Groups and Distribution:** Set groups (minimum 2, maximum 5) and the required distribution.
-- **Distribute equally:** Mark this option to force equal distribution between the groups
+- **Distribute Equally:** Mark this option to force equal distribution between the groups.
 - **Item Tags**: By default, this option allows you to add metadata tag to items once they are assigned to a group.
-The tag will be the group name and will be added to the item's metadata field: `metadata.system.tags`.
+The tag will be the group name and will be added to the item's metadata [tag](#item-metadata-in-group_1-example).

 ## Contributions, Bugs and Issues - How to Contribute